 When I was five years old, I fell while playing and severely injured my tongue.
 I could not speak for three months!
 In retrospect, that was the exact time that I realized that storytelling and rhetorical speaking were what I loved most.
 I haven’t stopped talking since.

 Then in my teenage years, I became a passionate reader.
 My high school Latin teacher, an adorable older woman that looked like a nun, suggested that I pursue a literary career.
 Unfortunately, I didn’t follow her suggestion and instead developed a career as an IT specialist.
 I know.
-I excelled in math and science, and because of this, everybody said it was a good choice.
-So I worked in a telecommunications company for over seven years.
+I excelled in math and science, and everybody said it was a good choice.
+So, I worked in a telecommunications company for over seven years.
 The pay was good, but I was unhappy.

 Then in my late 20s, precisely in 2009, I decided -against the opinions of friends and family- to follow my passion for storytelling.
 I’d always enjoyed writing and drawing, and I started working in a small production company.
 After that, I began to work as a video producer and video editor.

-I moved to Mexico in 2011 and worked with big brands growing a career as a creative director.
-At the same time, I broadened my knowledge of filmmaking and scriptwriting.
-In 2013, I moved to the U.S., continuing to work as a creative director and always writing and drawing.
+I moved to Mexico in 2011 and worked with big brands growing a career as a video producer and video editor.
+At the same time, I broadened my knowledge of filmmaking and scriptwriting with a Diploma at the National School of Cinematographic Arts in Mexico.
+In 2013, I moved to the U.S., continuing to work as a video producer and constantly writing and drawing.

 After my daughter’s birth in 2013 and all the bedtime reading, I became fascinated with children’s picture books.
 I love to read, and I find that the quality of children’s books is essential to inspire the creation of future readers.
 After earning a Diploma from the London Art College in children’s picture book illustrations I had a transcendental moment while my father was passing, I wrote and illustrated, Carrots are not for parrots, my first picture book.